AnyAttack: Towards Large-scale Self-supervised Adversarial Attacks on Vision-language Models: Proposed Attack

-Depending on the downstream tasks, we employ two different fine-tuning objectives.
+Depending on the downstream tasks, \emph{self-supervised adversarial noise fine-tuning} employs two different fine-tuning objectives.
 The first strategy is tailored for the image-text retrieval task, which imposes stricter requirements for distinguishing between similar samples.
-It demands robust retrieval performance in both directions: from \( \mathbf{z}^{(adv)} \) to \( \mathbf{z} \) and from \( \mathbf{z} \) to \( \mathbf{z}^{(adv)} \).
-This motivates the adoption of a bidirectional InfoNCE loss:
+It demands robust retrieval performance in bi-directions: from \( \mathbf{z}^{(adv)} \) to \( \mathbf{z} \) and from \( \mathbf{z} \) to \( \mathbf{z}^{(adv)} \), denoted as $\mathcal{L}_{\text{Bi}}$.

 The second strategy is suited for general tasks, such as image captioning, multimodal classification, and other broad vision-language applications.
 It requires \( \mathbf{z}_i^{(adv)} \) to match \( \mathbf{z}_i \), so we employ cosine similarity to align \( \mathbf{z}_i^{(adv)} \) with \( \mathbf{z}_i \), denoting this objective as \( \mathcal{L}_{\text{Cos}} \).